Electronic identification (eID) for sheep and goats

 South Australia is working with the Federal and State Governments and industry to transition to eID.

-Videos, factsheets and learning resources to assist with the implementation of eID.
+Funding information and learning resources to help with implementing eID.

 eID implementation timeline